-- Tips for blocks creators. - The issuer of a transaction selects to include a transaction fee that goes to the miner who publishes the transaction in a block on the blockchain. - This is done by having the input value larger than the output value by the tip amount. - Optional (it is a tip), but when mining rewards disappear they will become (implicitly) mandatory. - When mining, miners give higher priority to transactions that include high tips.
+- Tips for blocks creators. - The issuer of a transaction selects to include a transaction fee that goes to the miner who mines the block that will contain this transaction. - This is done by setting the input value to be larger than the output value by the tip amount. - Optional (it is a tip), but when mining rewards disappear they will become (implicitly) mandatory. - When mining, miners give higher priority to transactions that include high tips.